freeipa/freeipa/doc/designs/application-specific-passwords.md

    2.9 Remove both application-specific passwords - one by using WebUI, and the
        other one by using CLI.
    2.10 Chceck that the user now only has the primary password.
-3. Test whether the password policies in force for the given user automatically apply for all of his passwords - i.e. they cannot be bypassed by setting another password:
+3. Test whether the password policy for application-specific passwors apply for all of his passwords - i.e. they cannot be bypassed by setting another
+   password:
    * Try to add an application-specific password that is in breach of the password policy in place.
 This must fail.
 4. Test application-specific passwords and their permissions management with